The ISFS team includes our:

 Tel: 604-599-2533

-Naomi Robert, MLWS, P.Ag. - Senior Research Associate
+Naomi Robert, MLWS, P.Ag. - Senior Research and Extension Associate

 Naomi has a deep appreciation for how food can forge connections between individuals, communities, and land.
 Her work has allowed her to engage with the food system in several meaningful ways, including organizing food access projects in Québec's non-profit sector, volunteering on organic farms, and undertaking food system policy research in BC.
 Naomi draws on her background in agricultural science and policy to coordinate food system research and projects as a bridge between academic, practitioner, and community initiatives.